pixa-pics/SIMDope/README.md

 color.rgbaon8bits
 color.rgbaon12bits
 color.offset

-color.buffer
-color.subarray // It doesn't copy the data, it creates a "pointer" instance color.slice // This clone the data, it creates a whole new Uint8Array
+// Private properties (see methods to access them) color._buffer color._subarray // It doesn't copy the data, it creates a "pointer" instance color._slice // This clone the data, it creates a whole new Uint8Array
 ```

 ### Methods